 • MP3-O-Matic [download] — Similar to FLAC Distiller, MP3-O-Matic transcodes raw PCM "WAV" files, in parallel, into near-lossless VBR MP3 files.
 It can optionally normalize audio volume as part of the process.
 This can be especially handy in a studio environment where one is working with lots of raw files.

 For a while now, I've been hosting some Debian packages which I was building for my own use, but thought might hold some value to others also.
 The most noteworthy of these is Hiawatha Webserver, which is a secure, reliable, modern webserver written by Hugo Leisink and released under the GNU GPL.
 Hiawatha has some interesting security features, its configuration format is refreshingly sane, and it scales well on everything from tiny, embedded systems to extremely busy servers handling millions of hits daily.

 Since Hiawatha isn't included in mainstream Debian, and because it's nice to track the latest stable version rather than backporting bugfixes, I'm making my own builds available to you here.
 I also host a secure apt repository which contains exactly the same packages.
 I'd recommend using the repository if you plan to use Hiawatha in the long term.

 All builds are compiled in a secure, clean-room environment with minimal dependencies, and should work on Debian 7 (Wheezy-LTS), 8 (Jessie-LTS), 9 (Stretch), and probably Sid as well as certain downstream distributions such as Ubuntu, Mint, and the like.
 Since it makes a surprisingly large performance impact, in addition to the standard AMD64 and i386 packages I've also built a non-standard i686 variation which is targeted at CPUs which support the accelerated instruction sets of the Intel Pentium 3 and later.
 If you're running Hiawatha on a 32-bit architecture and your CPU isn't too ancient, you'll likely prefer the i686 builds.
 I'm hosting a signed Apt repository for ease of maintenance.
 There is also a Norwegian repo, generously hosted by Pål Sollie.
-Note that the non-standard i686 package isn't available however, so if you want to use that one, you'll still need to download it directly.
+Note that the non-standard i686 package isn't available on the repositories, so if you want to use that build, you'll still need to download it directly.